jumpjack/myRenaultLC/README.md

 If you don't want to fill-in your credentials in an unknown page, download the page to your PC: you will get an index.html file and many .js files into same folder.
 Just open index.html in your favourite browser and start testing.

+Since version 2.4.0 the web page uses a php script ( https://github.com/jumpjack/myRenaultLC/blob/main/gigya-login.php ) located in its own folder to perform authentication on Gigya server; the user can use the script he prefers, as long as it returns this structure:

+	{
+		"loginData" : {
+			"cookie" : "xxxxxxxxxxxxxxxxxx" ,
+			"JWT" : "xxxxxxxxxxxxxxxxxx",
+			"personId" : "xxxxxxxxxxxxxxxxxx"
+		}
+	}

 ---------

 Alternatives